 - Improved AI literacy through information requirements

-Global Impact of EU AI Act
+Global Impact

 The EU AI Act is expected to have significant extraterritorial effects: